whily/notes/xps-archlinux.md

   virtualbox-host-modules-lts`.
  * Avoid clearing the pacman cache, since the cache files can be used to downgrade to previous version with `pacman -U /var/cache/pacman/pkg/package_name-version.pkg.tar.xz`.
-If disk space is really critically low, one may try disk usage analyzer tools e.g. `ncdu`, or follow the [guide for clean the package cache](https://wiki.archlinux.org/index.php/Pacman#Cleaning_the_package_cache).
+If disk space is really critically low, one may try disk usage analyzer tools e.g. `ncdu`, cleanup packeage `bleachbit`, or follow the [guide for clean the package cache](https://wiki.archlinux.org/index.php/Pacman#Cleaning_the_package_cache).
    Or run command `sudo paccache -r` where `paccache` is in package `pacman-contrib`.